The Maritime Heritage Project ~~ International Harbors Travel

 The slave population in 1629 was still diminutive with not more than 50 Amerindian and African slaves working the land, in construction and in homes.
 This low slave population was due to few persons being able to buy slaves at that time.
 Slaves in Barbados came from various tribes out of the forest region of West Africa, during village raids.
 Some of the African tribes were Eboes, Paw-paws and Igbo.
 In 1636, officials passed a law declaring all slaves brought into Barbados, whether African or Amerindian were to be enslaved for life.

-During the 1700s, the main source of labor for cotton and tobacco was indentured servants from Europe, while Amerindians from the Guianas were imported to teach agriculture.
 As the cotton and tobacco industry started to fail because of the lack of labour, due to terrible conditions for indentured servants, the sugar industry emerged.
 Sugar in Barbados at that time was used only for feedstock, as fuel and in the production of rum.

 In 1807 the International Slave Trade was abolished giving slaves hope of freedom, but abolitionist missionaries and antislavery debates seemed to hinder the process, ultimately causing the 1816 Revolt by Bussa of Bayley's Plantation.
 By 1834 slavery was abolished in all the territories of British rule.